19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 [20/98]

-(3) A certificate purporting to be signed by an officer authorised in writing by the Director of Prisons and purporting to relate to a person’s previous admission to an approved institution under this Act shall be admissible in evidence in any proceedings under this section, on its production by the prosecution without proof of signature; and, until the contrary is proved, that certificate shall be evidence of all matters contained therein.
+(3) A certificate purporting to be signed by an officer authorised in writing by the Commissioner of Prisons and purporting to relate to a person’s previous admission to an approved institution under this Act shall be admissible in evidence in any proceedings under this section, on its production by the prosecution without proof of signature; and, until the contrary is proved, that certificate shall be evidence of all matters contained therein.

 [20/98]

+[Act 1 of 2014 wef 01/07/2014]

 (4) A certificate purporting to be signed by the Registrar for the subordinate military courts or for the Military Court of Appeal appointed under section 82(5) of the Singapore Armed Forces Act (Cap.
 295) shall be admissible in evidence, in any proceedings under this section, on its production by the prosecution without proof of signature; and, until the contrary is proved, that certificate shall be evidence of a person’s previous conviction by a subordinate military court or the Military Court of Appeal.